debezium/debezium-design-documents/DDD-36.md

 The `commit_scn` represents the highest transaction's commit point for a given Oracle redo thread.
 Thread 3 is responsible for maintaining this offset state.

+There are several benefits by splitting the dispatch to the `EventDispatcher` to a separate thread:

+* Because the LogMiner implementation buffers all events for a transaction until the `COMMIT` is observed, this can create a high burst of events into the `ChangeEventQueue` that the `EventDispatcher` enqueues.
+If this queue is left to its default of 8k, or even sized to 16k or 32k, large transactions can quickly consume the entire buffer, placing back-pressure on the mining process.
+* When an event is dispatched to the `EventDispatcher`, this is also where the configured post processor implementations are called.
+If the configuration uses a `ReselectPostProcessor`, this can easily cause latency/back-pressure due to the reselection of LOB columns.

+> [!NOTE]
+> It is possible that thread 3 could be eliminated by relying on a custom pluggable dequeue, see [DBZ-8968](https://github.com/debezium/debezium/pull/6468).
+> This would allow thread 2 to enqueue directly without concerns of back-pressure if the pluggable dequeue had reasonable size limits for a system's largest transactions.

 ## Chronicle Queue

+> [!IMPORTANT]
+> While this document explicitly discusses `ChronicleQueue` as a first-class citizen in the design, it should be treated as an implementation detail.
+> The solution should be extendable, supporting other potential similar solutions that could be leveraged where memory-mapped files aren't possible.

 ### Configuration